flipcoder/midimech/README.md

 ## Setup

 - First create a virtual midi device with LoopMidi.
 Then set your DAW to use loopmidi instead of the linnstrument.
+Make sure the virtual device you set up has "loopmidi" in its device name, since this is how its detected by the program.

 - Set your LinnStrument to use ChPerRow mode.